darioizzo/audi/paper/paper.md

 <!-- A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience. -->

-`pyaudi` is a Python toolbox developed at the [European Space Agency](https://www.esa.int) that implements the algebra of Taylor truncated polynomials to achieve high-order order, forward mode, automatic differentiation in a multivarate setting.
-The forward mode automatic differentiation is implemented via C++ class templates exposed to python using pybind11.
+`pyaudi` is a Python toolbox developed at the [European Space Agency](https://www.esa.int) that implements the algebra of truncated Taylor polynomials to achieve high-order order, forward mode, automatic differentiation in a multivarate setting.
+This form of forward mode automatic differentiation is implemented via C++ class templates exposed to python using pybind11.
 This allows the generalized dual number type to behave like a drop-in replacement for floats (or other scalar types), while operator overloading propagates derivatives automatically.

-All standard mathematical functions are all implemented exploiting the nihilpotency property of truncated polynomials lacking the constant term.
+All standard mathematical functions are implemented exploiting the nil-potency property of exponentiation in the algebra of truncated Taylor polynomials.

-On top of the algebra of Taylor truncated polynomials, `pyaudi` also offers an implementation of Taylor models [@makino1998rigorous], which combine truncated Taylor polynomials with an interval bounding its truncation error as well as a number of miscellaneous algorithms useful for applications in differential intelligence, automatic differentiation, verified integration and more.
+On top of the algebra of truncated Taylor polynomials, `pyaudi` also offers an implementation of Taylor models [@makino1998rigorous], which combines truncated Taylor polynomials with an interval bounding their truncation error as well as a number of miscellaneous algorithms useful for applications in differential intelligence, high-order automatic differentiation, verified integration and more.

 # Statement of need

 <!-- A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work. -->

-`pyaudi` enables researchers to compute and manipulate order $n$ Taylor expansions of generic computational trees as well as bound precisely the truncation error introduced using its corresponding Taylor model.
-The resulting polynomial representations of the program outputs can be used to perform fast Monte Carlo simulations, rigorous uncertainty analyses local inversions of output-input relations as well as high-order sensitivity analysis.
-The package implements the approach to high-order automated differentiation by [@berz2014introduction] and [@makino1998rigorous] introducing original implementation details aimed at increased efficiency in the polynomial multiplication routines and bounding of Taylor models.
+`pyaudi` enables users to compute and manipulate order $n$ Taylor expansions of generic computational graphs as well as bound precisely the truncation error introduced using its corresponding Taylor model.
+The resulting representations of program outputs can be used to perform fast Monte Carlo simulations, rigorous uncertainty analyses, local inversions of output-input relations as well as high-order sensitivity analysis.
+The package implements the approach to high-order automated differentiation perfectioned by Berz and Makino ([@berz2014introduction],  [@makino1998rigorous]) while introducing original implementation details aimed at increased efficiency in the polynomial multiplication routines and bounding of Taylor models.

+The C++/C library DACE [@massari2018differential] also offers an implementation of the differential algebra of truncated Taylor polynomials, (same as `pyaudi` but with the addition of extra operators completing the algebra into a differential algebra).
+As opposed to `pyaudi`, DACE makes use of a polynomial multiplication routine relying on static memory allocations for the storage of monomial coefficients.
+As outlined in the comparison reported , the difference makes DACE more efficient for single evaluations, an advantage that is lost when evaluating in batches.

+The Julia library TaylorSeries.jl/TaylorModels.jl [@benet2019taylormodels] implements Taylor models to compute guaranteed bounds on generic Taylor series, the approach used is very different from what implemented in `pyaudi` and a preliminary comparison, reported below, shows how it can be greatly outpermed by `pyaudi`.

 ## Key aspects